September is National Suicide Prevention Month: Recognizing warning signs and identifying treatment options

 In 2008, September was designated as National Suicide Prevention Awareness Month to acknowledge those who have been affected by suicide as well as promote proactive measures to decrease future occurrences.

-Suicide is widely regarded as an uncomfortable topic—so much so that almost half of people who die by suicide deny suicidal ideation in the weeks and months leading up to their death, and many of those who have never attempted it but considered it will still deny it outright.
+Suicide is widely regarded as an uncomfortable topic—so much so that almost half of people who die by suicide deny suicidal ideation in the weeks and months leading up to their death.
 This is why it’s so important to educate people on the prevalence of suicide and help those struggling feel less alone.

 National Suicide Prevention Month is a time dedicated to spreading information, learning, and destigmatizing the discussion of suicide.
-The bottom line is, suicide prevention helps stop those who are in a desolate, hopeless mental state from making a decision that will forever affect them and their loved ones.
-It also acts as a straightforward way to destigmatize discussions surrounding self-harm and suicidal ideation.
-National Suicide Prevention Month can then serve as a way for those who are struggling with thoughts of self-harm to seek out the resources that are available to help them recover.
+Suicide prevention helps keep those who feel isolated and hopeless from making a decision that will forever affect them and their loved ones.
+It’s also a straightforward way to destigmatize discussions surrounding self-harm and suicidal ideation and spread important resources that can help with treatment and recovery.

-By reserving time to self-educate about risk factors and preventative measures, we can each prepare ourselves to respond to loved ones who may be considering ending their life or protect ourselves by knowing the warning signs and places for help.
+By taking time to self-educate about risk factors and preventative measures, we can each prepare ourselves to care for loved ones who may be considering ending their life or protect ourselves by knowing the warning signs and places for help.

 Raising Mental Health Awareness

-Some helpful steps you can take to raise mental health awareness and draw attention to National Suicide Prevention Month are:
+Some helpful steps you can take to raise awareness and draw attention to National Suicide Prevention Month are:

 • Wearing a ribbon to show your support.
 Yellow is the color used for National Suicide Prevention Month, though some organizations use blue and purple as well.

-If you’re in a position to promote September as National Suicide Prevention Month at your workplace, university, school, or other location, you could make more of an impact on someone’s life than you realize.
+If you’re in a position to promote National Suicide Prevention Month at your workplace, university, school, or other location, you could make more of an impact on someone’s life than you realize.

 Who Is at Risk for Suicide?

-Beyond those suffering from anxiety and depression, other commonly at-risk groups include:
+Beyond these groups, other commonly at-risk groups include:

-People in these groups may not feel supported by other people on a variety of fronts, increasing their risk of suicide.
-They may also experience significant life transitions or experiences that create unique and extraordinarily difficult mental health challenges for them.
+People in these groups may not get the support they need from others on a variety of fronts, increasing their risk of suicide.
+They may also experience significant life transitions or experiences that create unique mental health challenges for them.

 Signs and Symptoms of Suicidal Thoughts